 Every one of our team members prides themselves on diligent, compelling writing.
 Grant RFPs can be difficult to understand, and many requirements are buried in appendices.

-We being any grant writing engagement by carefully reading through all of the requirements, and consulting with our clients.
+We begin any grant writing engagement by carefully reading through all the requirements and consulting with our clients.
 We craft compelling narratives well in advance of deadlines so that our clients and us can holistically review an application.

 We will have honest conversations about a narrative's strengths and weaknesses.
 When desirable, we will research statistics and key publications to help clients make a stronger case for funding.

 While the narrative is the centerpiece of any application, forgetting to include other attachments can disqualify an otherwise compelling application.
-We are able to help assemble these important attachments and ensure they comply with the grant requirements.
+We will help assemble these necessary attachments and ensure they comply with the grant requirements.
 This includes budget narratives, administrative information, support letters, partnership letters, and more.

 When grants are ready to be submitted, we diligently assemble (upload) everything.
 We make sure additional CCP team members will carefully review the package to ensure there are no mistakes or missing information.
-We will work closely with clients to put together an application they are proud of, and excited to submit.
+We will work closely with clients to create an application they are proud of and excited to submit.

 Feeling anxious while assembling and submitting an application is extremely common.
-Being so passionate and close to a project, and fear of failure compound and make the process extremely time consuming and mentally exhausting.
-CCP's extensive experience successfully preparing and submitting applications can help streamline this challenging process.
+Being so passionate and close to a project and fear of failure compound and make the process extremely time-consuming and mentally exhausting.
+CCP's extensive experience in successfully preparing and submitting applications can help streamline this challenging process.

-To satisfy the granting office, awardees are expected to document spent funds meticulously.
-These documents must demonstrate requirements like prevailing wage, competitive bidding, and important historical reviews that are carefully followed.
+Awardees are expected to document spent funds meticulously.
+These documents must demonstrate requirements like prevailing wage, competitive bidding, and essential historical reviews that are carefully followed.

-Periodic reporting deadlines that require include quantitative and qualitative data must be met.
+Periodic reporting deadlines require quantitative and qualitative data.
 Program changes need to be addressed with administrators well in advance.

-The CCP team is able to unload many of these burdens.
-We make sure clients know what rules they must follow before starting a project or spending funds.
-If a project changes, we are able to help make change of scope requests.
+The CCP team will take on many of these burdens.
+We ensure clients know the rules before starting a project or spending funds.
+If a project changes, we can help make a change-of-scope request.

-We will work directly with grant administrators on clients'. behalf and engage with consultants and contractors.
-We are able to keep the administrative process moving along as efficiently as possible.
+We will work directly with grant administrators on clients' behalf and engage with consultants and contractors.
+We will keep the administrative process moving along as efficiently as possible.
 Our experience allows us to identify potential roadblocks well in advance so our clients can plan accordingly.

-Hundreds of new and annual grant opportunities are posted by Federal Departments and Agencies every day.
+Federal Departments and Agencies post hundreds of new and annual grant opportunities daily.
 Announced through grants.gov, these opportunities are significant and can help organizations fulfill their mission, grow and serve more people, and get federal recognition for their hard work.

 However, federal grant opportunities are often the most challenging to apply for and secure.
-These opportunities are highly competitive, and evaluators pour carefully through every aspect of an application.
+These opportunities are highly competitive, and evaluators carefully pour through every application aspect.
 They demand concise and compelling narratives free from error.
-Every attachment must be uploaded, and every form correctly filled out.
+Every attachment must be uploaded, and every form must be correctly filled out.
 Any application with a mistake is generally rejected.
 Federal applications typically require a team of people dedicated to its success, and for small organizations, they can take up days of the entire workforce's time.

-The CCP team has secured grants for clients ranging from a hundred thousand to over three million dollars.
+The CCP team has secured grants ranging from a hundred thousand to over three million dollars for clients.
 We have high experience with the federal process and pride ourselves on our solid and compelling writing skills.

 Finally, we can help with coalition building and facilitate introductions to potential partner organizations and supporters.
 Applications that showcase a broad and diverse network of supporters and partners have competitive edges with reviewers.

 We work with organizations and teams and help manage this seemingly daunting process.
 Importantly, we start planning months before a deadline.
 We rely on our extensive experience with multiple opportunities and agencies to predict when grants will open and prepare likely requirements well before an application period opens.
 We work with our longstanding clients to formulate and facilitate broader narratives and statistics in anticipation of new opportunities.
-We can navigate the grants.gov application process with ease, including the many required forms (such as, but not limited to, SF-424 family of documents).
+We can easily navigate the grants.gov application process, including the many required forms (such as but not limited to, SF-424 family of documents).

 We have extensive experience and foundational knowledge with opportunities from the following federal entities:

 In Pennsylvania, there is presently no single announcement portal for funding opportunities.
-CCP monitors daily state portals such as the eMarketplace for RFP announcements.
+CCP monitors daily state portals for RFP announcements.
 However, we also rely on longstanding knowledge of grant programs to carefully predict open application periods.

 The CCP Team knows the timelines for significant grant programs available to nonprofits and local governments by networking with our strong contacts throughout Pennsylvania's departments and agencies.
 With this knowledge, CCP helps clients strategically plan to apply for the best complimentary programs, write compelling narratives, collect supplemental information, and submit the final packages through state portals such as the DCED Single Application.

-CCP will develop an effective advocacy plan for our clients to maximize success to employ with state decision-makers.
-Notably, many nonprofits qualify for "embedded line items," legislatively directed dollars that can be used towards programmatic and operational needs.
+CCP will develop an effective advocacy plan for our clients to maximize success with state decision-makers.
+Notably, many nonprofits qualify for "embedded line items," legislatively directed dollars for programmatic and operational needs.
 CCP develops a strategy for clients to pursue this funding opportunity.

 We have extensive experience and foundational knowledge with opportunities from the following state entities: